SenseTecnic/wotkit-docs/source/api_v1/api_sensor_groups.rst

 Creating a Sensor Group
 -----------------------
-To create a sensor group, append the Sensor Group contents following :ref:`api_sensor_group_format`.
+To create a sensor group, append the Sensor Group contents following :ref:`sensor-group-format-label`.

 On creation, the **id** and **owner** fields are **ignored** because they are system generated.